2020 Northwestern State Demons football team

 The 2020 Northwestern State Demons football team represented Northwestern State University as a member of the Southland Conference during the 2020–21 NCAA Division I FCS football season.
-Led by third-year head coach Brad Laird, the Demons compiled an overall record of 1–5 with an indentical mark in conference play, placing last out of seven teams in the Southland.
+Led by third-year head coach Brad Laird, the Demons compiled an overall record of 1–5 with an identical mark in conference play, placing last out of seven teams in the Southland.
 Northwestern State played home games at Harry Turpin Stadium in Natchitoches, Louisiana.

-Previous season

-The Demons finished the 2019 season 3–9, 3–6 in Southland play to finish eighth in Southland play.